pfizer-opensource/Dataset-JSON-1.1-Interface/README.md

    pip install <package_name==version>
    (or) pip install -r requirements.txt

-5. Once all packages are installed, run the following command: python app.py
+5. Once all packages are installed, run the following command

+   python app.py

    This will open local host window on your browser, where you can upload the XPT file and get it converted to either JSON or NDJSON.

 <img width="946" alt="image" src="https://github.com/user-attachments/assets/59667c15-942e-4bcc-bc9a-d9a0609e13f9">